mazerab/forge-bash-profile/README.md

 ### Troubleshooting

+If you make changes to the .bashrc file, you can apply the changes in your current terminal by running the command **source ~/.bash_profile**.

 ### License

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.